CityOfZion/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

   [I 180302 22:30:01 InteropService:93] Trying to get big integer Array: ['None', 'None', 'None', 'None', 'None', 'None', 'None', 'None', 'None', 'None', 'None', 'None', 'None', 'None']

 Oh no, what happened there!
 Oh, it looks like we tried to test a contract that wanted some parameters but didn't supply them.
 Note than if you're building and testing contracts and you see an error similar to this, that is probably the issue you are running into.
-Lets try that again with some parameters.
+Let's try that again with some parameters.

 .. code-block:: sh